FinweLtd/doc-livesync-all/docs/articles/resolution.md

 1024 px / 360° = ~2.84 ppd
 ```

-We can also see that the image does not look as sharp as our original cube face, although
-they are both 1024 pixels wide images.
-Why is that?
-We must remember that we have *added* 5
-more cube faces - much more information - without increasing pixel resolution ie. the
-amount of detail the image can hold.
-In addition, we have changed the projection, and
-halved the vertical resolution from 1024 px to 512 px.

-Since we can see the difference with our own eyes, there must be a way to also *measure* it.
-Both images are 1024 pixels wide, so obviously simple pixel resolution does not contain
-enough information to describe the difference.
-We must move on to spacial resolution
-(image clarity), and somehow take into account the amount of pixels *per length unit*.
-But on screen, both images are scaled to match with our column width, so they have the same
-width in pixels both in file and on screen!
-We must dig deeper.

-Consider that four cube faces (front, right, back, left) cover 360 degree spin at the horizon
-level.
-This means that one cube face must cover 90 degrees field-of-view horizontally (360/4=90).
-To compare, our original cube face had much higher resolution *per degree* (exactly 4x higher,
+To compare, our original cube that covers only 90 degrees has much higher resolution *per degree*
-of course):
+(exactly 4x higher, of course):

 ```
 1024 px / 90° = ~11.37 ppd
 ```

-To make our 360-degree cube contain as much detail as the original cube face (at least on
+To make our 360-degree cube image carry as much detail as the original 90-degree cube face (at
-the horizon level where the projection does not distort the image much), we'd need 4x the
+least on the horizon level where the projection does not distort the image much), we'd need 4x
-resolution that we have now:
+the resolution that we have now:

 ```
 4096 px / 360° = ~11.37 ppd
 ```

-We can now see that *resolution per degree* is a useful method for expressing resolution
+From this simple analysis we can learn that *resolution per degree* is a useful method for
-(the amount of detail image holds) when we talk about wide-angle panoramic images.
-In this
+expressing resolution (the amount of detail image holds) when we talk about wide-angle
-article we will use the term *panorama resolution* to reference it.
+panoramic images.
+In this article we will use the term *panorama resolution* to reference it.

-A summary of some useful terms and their meaning:

-* Pixel resolution = the amount of detail an image can hold in file and in memory
-* Screen resolution = the physical size of an image on screen in screen pixels
-* Spatial resolution = the amount of pixels per length unit (the clarity of an image on screen / paper)
-* Panorama resolution = the amount of pixels per degree (the amount of detail per angle)

 We have also learned that 360-degree images need much higher *image resolution* than ordinary
 2D photos to provide the same amount of detail per degree ie. to "look the same quality",
-simply because they contain much larger field-of-view ie. much more degrees (sphere surface area)
-to cover with pixels.
+simply because they contain larger field-of-view ie. cover larger area with pixels.

-### Retina resolution
+## Retina resolution

-In order to make an image look sharp on screen, both the original image resolution AND the screen
+In order to make an image look sharp on screen, both image resolution and screen
 resolution must be high enough: you need enough pixels to store the details and enough pixels
 to draw them on screen so that they remain distinguishable.
 We have already said that it is best
 if they match perfectly: you can avoid aliasing errors that come from scaling if your image
 has *exactly* the same amount of pixels in file and on screen.
 You will also preserve all the detail
 without wasting memory for something that cannot be seen by user.
 A well known example is matching
-the file resolutions of iOS app icons and button graphics with their screen resolutions so that
+image resolutions of iOS app icons and button graphics with their screen resolutions so that
 they will look "perfect" as no scaling artifacts will occur.

 Nowadays it is becoming less common to aim for pixel perfect presentation as there are so many